 All consultants are covered by these entitlements, and employers have a legal obligation to implement them – strict penalties are imposed by the Health and Safety Executive for non-implementation.

-The BMA consultants committee has produced comprehensive guidance on the regulations: Download the guidance (PDF)
+The BMA consultants committee has produced guidance on compensatory rest, one of the safeguards from the regulations: Download the guidance (PDF)

 What protection does the directive provide?